Skip to main content

 So, how does TrustedTime achieve this?
 It periodically checks in with Google’s time servers for an accurate time reference.
 The clever part is what happens between these syncs: it relies on the device’s monotonic clock.
 This internal clock simply measures elapsed time, like a reliable stopwatch, and isn’t affected if the user changes the main system clock.
 By using the last server time and adding the time elapsed on the monotonic clock, TrustedTime provides a timestamp resistant to user manipulation.
 It continues to work offline after an initial sync and even provides an estimate of its potential drift (uncertainty).

-Adding the Dependency #
+1. Add the Dependency #

 dependencies {